 Some of you have injured yourself or fallen onto your arm, and now your shoulder pain is keeping you up at night.
 For those of you with night pain following an injury, a more severe full-thickness rotator cuff tear is possible.
 You should have your shoulder evaluated sooner rather than later.

-What is the Treatment For Rotator Cuff Tendinosis and Severe Night Pain
+What is the Treatment of Severe Shoulder Pain at Night?

 The goal of treating people with severe night pain is to limit the inflammation within the shoulder, and more specifically, within the subacromial bursa.
-Many people with night pain due to rotator cuff issues will respond to:
+For most of you, this will be a temporary issue.
+Short term anti-inflammatory medications, perhaps an injection, and physical therapy, will have you sleeping well again in a few weeks.
+For some of you, the pain will persist, despite these often effective modalities.

-A heating pad… yes, a heating pad.
-Used carefully (do not fall asleep with it on) and often a heating pad can provide a surprising amount of relief.
+Yes, a heating pad.
+Used carefully (do not fall asleep with it on), and often, a heating pad can provide a surprising amount of relief.
 If your shoulder is not allowing you to sleep and you can’t get in to see your shoulder specialist, this is an excellent place to start.
 Many people think that ice is most appropriate for this type of inflammation… but a surprising number of you will feel better with a heating pad.
 They should be applied for 15 minutes, then taken off for 15 minutes… you can continue 15 minutes on/15 minutes off for as long as needed.

 Sleeping in a reclining chair.